Local connectedness of boundaries for relatively hyperbolic groups: Relatively hyperbolic groups and their splittings

 \subsection{Splittings of relatively hyperbolic groups}

 This section summarizes the structure of splittings of relatively hyperbolic groups over parabolic subgroups.
 The results of this section were first introduced in the finitely generated setting by Bowditch \cite{Bowditch01_Peripheral}.
-This section extends that study to arbitrary relatively hyperbolic pairs.
+This section extends that study to arbitrary relatively hyperbolic pairs and expresses the results in the terminology of Guirardel--Levitt's development of JSJ theory \cite{GuirardelLevitt_JSJ}.